Photo of students with Pickaxe sign

 Accounting Club

-The purpose of the accounting and Business Club is to encourage growth and academic excellence, as well as bring a closer relationship among those who are business and accounting majors.
+The purpose of the Accounting Club is to encourage growth and academic excellence, as well as bring a closer relationship among those who are business and accounting majors.
 We sponsor field trips to various Accounting and Business offices; we closely work with the Oklahoma Society of CPAs and the Oklahoma Accountancy Board; we are actively involved in volunteer efforts, university projects, and various community services.

 Aggie Club